jarun/buku/README.md

-  -o N                       open URL at DB index N in browser -p N                       show details of bookmark record at DB index N -P                         show all bookmarks along with index from DB -s keyword(s)              search all bookmarks for a (partial) tag or each keyword -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -x N                       works with -P, N=1: show only URL, N=2: show URL and tag
+  -o N                       open URL at DB index N in browser -p N                       show details of bookmark record at DB index N -P                         show all bookmarks along with index from DB -s keyword(s)              search all bookmarks for a (partial) tag or any keyword -S keyword(s)              search all bookmarks for a (partial) tag or all keywords -u N                       update entry at DB index N -w                         fetch title info from web, works with -a, -i, -u -x N                       works with -P, N=1: show only URL, N=2: show URL and tag